 Complaints regarding discrimination or harassment, on any basis protected by law, shall be processed in accordance with the following procedures:

-- STEP 2 – If the individual is unable to resolve a problem or concern with the employee, the individual may file an oral or written complaint with the principal.
-The principal shall investigate and determine the action to be taken, if any, and reply in writing, to the complainant within 10 school days of receipt of the complaint.
-Any staff member that receives a written or oral complaint shall report the complaint to the principal.
+- STEP 1 – Complaints may be oral or in writing and must be filed with an administrator.
+Any staff member that receives an oral or written complaint shall report the complaint to the administrator.
+The administrator shall investigate and determine the action to be taken, if any, and reply in writing, to the complainant within 10 school days of receipt of the complaint.

-- STEP 4 – If the complainant is not satisfied with the decision of the superintendent or designee, a written appeal may be filed with the Board within five school days of receipt of the superintendent’s or designee’s response to Step 3.
-The Board may decide to hear or deny the request for appeal.
-The Board may meet with the concerned parties and their representative at the next regular or special Board meeting.
+- STEP 3 – If the complainant is not satisfied with the decision of the superintendent or designee, a written appeal may be filed with the Board Chair within five school days of receipt of the superintendent or designee’s response to Step 2.
+The Board Chair (who may consult with another Board member) will respond in writing to complainant with five days.
 The Board’s decision will be final and will address each allegation in the complaint and contain reasons for the Board’s decision.
-A copy of the Board’s final decision shall be sent to the complainant in writing within 10 days of this meeting.
+A copy of the Board’s final decision shall be sent to the complainant in writing or electronic form within 5 days.

 * The timelines may be extended upon written agreement between both parties.
 This also applies to complaints filed against the superintendent or any Board member.